arc-archive/arc-dev-guide/docs/apic-development-process.md

 }
 ```

-Currently is mandatory to call `npm run update-types` before publishing the component manually.
+Currently it is mandatory to call `npm run update-types` before publishing the component manually.
 The CI pipeline will handle this in the future.
 This command generates typpings for the component so it can be used in TS projects.

 ## Testing